dali99/Ackermann/README.md

-# Ackerman
+# Ackermann
-Collection of Ackermans function in multiple programming languages
+Collection of Ackermanns function in multiple programming languages

 Are to be iterated in a way that computes every value possible, order isn't that important